-- 1. No more than five (5) contestants may be involved.
+- 1. No more than five contestants may be involved.
 The contestants may have an equipment operator in the editing suite, but the contestants must make the editing decisions.
-Adults may give technical guidance and advice, but the preparation and production must be done by the contestants. - 2.
-Contestants must prepare "mock" letters requesting permission from the publishers of any music used.
-Include a title screen in the video giving credit to the publisher. - 3.
+Adults may give technical guidance and advice, but the preparation and productions must be done by the contestants. - 2.
+Contestants must prepare "mock" letters requesting permission from the publishers of any music used, including a title screen in the video giving credit to the publisher. - 3.
 Video length should be four (4) minutes minimum to six (6) minutes maximum.
-If competition piece does not meet the four (4) minute minimum or exceeds the six (6) minute maximum time limit, the entry will receive a .5-point deduction for any portion of thirty (30) second increments outside the allotted time.
+If the competition piece does not meet the four (4) minute minimum or exceeds the six (6) minute maximum time limit, the entry will receive a .5-point deduction for any portion of thirty (30) second increments outside the allotted time.
 (For example, a piece timed at 3:42 would receive a half-point deduction from the total score.
-A piece of 6:42 would receive a deduction of a full point from the total score.)
+A piece of 6:42 would receive a one (1) point deduction.)